Property

 Essentially, relief is given as a reduction in tax liability instead of a reduction to taxable rental income.
 The bottom line being landlords now pay more, especially higher or additional rate tax payers.

-And unless you want your tenant or agent deducting tax from your rent you really need to sign up to the Non Resident Landlord Scheme (which we’ve covered in more detail here).
+And unless you want your tenant or agent deducting tax from your rent you really need to sign up to the Non Resident Landlord Scheme (which we’ve covered in more detail here), but the headline being you’ll need to complete a self assessment tax return.

 The good news is, the old days of paper form filling, piles of receipts, the postal service and dealing with HMRC over the phone have been replaced with a totally online service i.e. the UK Government’s ‘Making Tax Digital’ initiative.

 UK residents can use HMRC’s online portal for this.
-Non residents cannot.
+Expats cannot.
 However, as a non resident you do have some good options available.
-These days, there are some great software options available that turn days of messing around with forms into an hour of being led through the process with tips.
-We like GoSimpleTax which you can try for free here.
+These days, there are some great software options that turn days of messing around with forms into an hour of being led through the process with tips.
+We’ve gone into more detail on this here.

 Stamp duty